-It is more standard to define the barycentre function as in (\ref{barycentre}) and to set $\beta$ to be the inverse barycentre function, but the two approaches are equivalent, and our approach via potentials allows for a unified treatment with the Perkins construction in the next section.
+It is more standard to define the barycenter function as in (\ref{barycentre}) and to set $\beta$ to be the inverse barycenter function, but the two approaches are equivalent, and our approach via potentials allows for a unified treatment with the Perkins construction in the next section.

-If $\mu$ has an interval with no mass, then $b$ is constant over that interval and $\beta$ has a jump.
-If $\mu$ has an atom at $x$ then $b$ has a jump at $x$ (unless the atom is at the upper limit $\hat{x}$ of the support of $\mu$ in which case $b(\hat{x})=\hat{x}$) and $\beta$ is constant over a range of $s$.
-From the definition of $\tau_\beta$, see \eqref{eqn:taubetadef}, and excursion theory (see Rogers~\cite[Equation 2.13]{Rogers:93}), we have
+If $\mu$ has an interval with no mass, then $b$ is constant over that interval, and $\beta$ has a jump.
+If $\mu$ has an atom at $x$ then $b$ has a jump at $x$ [unless the atom is at the upper limit $\hat{x}$ of the support of $\mu$ in which case $b(\hat{x})=\hat{x}$] and $\beta $ is constant over a range of $s$.
+From the definition of $\tau_\beta$ [see (\ref{eqntaubetadef})] and excursion theory (see Rogers~\cite{Rogers93}, equation 2.13), we have